UIC Application Guidance

 Underground Injection Control (UIC) Program Requirements

 In California, wells that inject fluids associated with oil and natural gas production operations (Class II injection wells) are regulated by the Department of Conservation, Division of Oil, Gas, and Geothermal Resources (DOGGR) under its Underground Injection Control (UIC) Program.
 Injection operations regulated under the UIC Program include waterflood, steamflood, cyclic steam, water disposal, gas storage, and other enhanced oil recovery projects.
 DOGGR's UIC program is monitored and audited by the U.S. Environmental Protection Agency because in 1982 DOGGR entered into a primacy agreement with the U.S. EPA for regulation of Class II injection wells under the federal Safe Drinking Water Act (SDWA).
 The requirements of DOGGR’s UIC Program are found in the Public Resources Code (PRC), the SDWA, and in the state and federal regulations.
 The main features of the UIC Program include permitting, inspection, enforcement, mechanical integrity testing, plugging and abandonment oversight, data management, and public outreach.
 The UIC Program requirements are detailed below to help stakeholders better understand the roles and responsibilities of DOGGR and injection operators.
-It is DOGGR’s intent that the UIC Program will be administered consistently in each of DOGGR’s six districts.
+It is DOGGR’s intent that the UIC Program will be administered consistently in each of DOGGR’s four districts.